mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 You don’t like it? *[He chuckles.]*

-Well, even though you don’t like it, that is a final thing you can do; a unique, final thing you can do... after struggling for a long time. *[He laughs.]*
+Well, even if you don’t like it, that is a final thing you can do; a unique, final thing you can do... after struggling for a long time. *[He laughs.]*

 So that is a unique way to allow you to exist fully.